NLO observables for QCD-like theories and application to pion dark matter: NLO LECs for the theory

 In \cite{Kulkarni:2022bvh}, lattice data are presented for three different values of the ratio of the vector meson mass to the pion mass in the case of degenerate quark masses, $M_{\rho} / M_{\pi} \approx 1.14, 1.24, 1.46$.
 We use the last dataset, corresponding to $M_{\rho} / M_{\pi} \approx 1.46$, as it is closest to the chiral limit.
 Each dataset provides values for the pion and vector meson masses, as well as the corresponding decay constants.
 In our notation, the mass of the singlet pion is denoted by $M_{\pi,3}$, while the pions in the four-plet have mass $M_{\pi,1}$, these two masses correspond to $m_C$ and $m_A$ from~\cite{Kulkarni:2022bvh}, respectively.
-The results are given for three different values of the inverse gauge coupling: $\beta = 6.9, 7.05, 7.2$, with larger $\beta$ corresponding to smaller lattice spacing.
-The continuum limit is not performed; however, the lattice systematics are discussed, concluding that the results obtained at finite lattice spacing give a good approximation to the continuum values.\footnote{The continuum extrapolation for the meson masses in the mass-degenerate case was performed in~\cite{Bennett:2019jzz}.
-However, the PCAC quark mass was not measured in this study, hence, these results do not provide additional information for our fits.
-On the other hand, parameters entering other type of low-energy EFT including also vector mesons were fitted in~\cite{Bennett:2019jzz}.}